-- (c) Inform any person who uses the system to register to vote for an election pursuant to sections 6, 8 and 9 of this act that the person may vote in the election only if the person complies with the applicable requirements established by those sections. - 3.
-The Secretary of State shall include on the system, in black lettering and not more than 14-point type, the following information: - (a) The qualifications to register or preregister to vote; - (b) That if the applicant does not meet the qualifications, he or she is prohibited from registering or preregistering to vote; and - (c) The penalties for submitting a false application. - 4.
-The Secretary of State shall not include on the system: - (a) Any additional warnings regarding the penalties for submitting a false application; or - (b) The notice set forth in NRS 225.083. - Sec.
+- 3. The Secretary of State shall include on the system, in black lettering and not more than 14-point type, the following information: - (a) The qualifications to register or preregister to vote; - (b) That if the applicant does not meet the qualifications, he or she is prohibited from registering or preregistering to vote; and - (c) The penalties for submitting a false application. - 4.
+The Secretary of State shall not include on the system: - (a) Any additional warnings regarding the penalties for submitting a false application; or - (b) The notice set forth in NRS 225.083.

+- Sec.
 12. 1.
 At the time the Department of Motor Vehicles notifies a person of the qualifications to vote in this State pursuant to section 3 of the 2018 Ballot Question No. 5, the Automatic Voter Registration Initiative, the Department shall provide the person with a paper form on which the person may: - (a) Affirmatively decline to be registered to vote or have his or her voter registration updated; and - (b) Elect to indicate a political party affiliation. - 2.
-The form provided by the Department pursuant to subsection 1 must include a notice informing the person: - (a) Of the information required pursuant to paragraphs (b) and (c) of subsection 2 of section 3 of the 2018 Ballot Question No. 5, the Automatic Voter Registration Initiative; and - (b) That the person may return the completed form at the end of his or her transaction with the Department by depositing the form in the secured container provided by the Department pursuant to subsection 3. - 3.
+The form provided by the Department pursuant to subsection 1 must include a notice informing the person: - (a) Of the information required pursuant to paragraphs (b) and (c) of subsection 2 of section 3 of the 2018 Ballot Question No. 5, the Automatic Voter Registration Initiative; and - (b) That the person may return the completed form \(\overline{+}\) - (1) At] at the end of his or her transaction with the Department by depositing the form in the secured container provided by the Department pursuant to subsection 3.
+From - (2) Mail the form back to the Department within 15 business days after his or her transaction with the Department.] - 3.
 The Department shall provide a secured container within the Department designated for the return of any form provided to a person pursuant to this section. - 4.
-For the purposes of sections 4 and 5 of the 2018 Ballot Question No. 5, the Automatic Voter Registration Initiative: - (a) If a person deposits the completed form in the secured container at the end of his or her transaction with the Department and has not affirmatively declined in the form to be registered to vote or have his or her voter registration updated: - (1) The Department shall be deemed to have collected the information contained in the form from the person during his or her transaction with the Department; and
+For the purposes of sections 4 and 5 of the 2018 Ballot Question No. 5, the Automatic Voter Registration Initiative [., the]: - (a) If a person deposits the completed form in the secured container at the end of his or her transaction with the Department and has not affirmatively declined in the form to be registered to vote or have his or her voter registration updated: - (1) The Department shall be deemed to have collected the information contained in the form from [a] the person [: - (a) On the day the Department receives the form, if the form is returned within 15 business days after] during his or her transaction with the Department; - (b) On the 16th business day, if the form is not returned within 15 business days after] and - (2) The person shall be deemed to have consented to the transmission of that information and the other information and documents collected during his or her transaction with the Department - 5-1 to the Secretary of State and the appropriate county clerks for the purpose of registering the person to vote or updating the person's existing voter registration information in order to correct the statewide voter registration list pursuant to NRS 293.530, if necessary.